010001000100000101000001/To-Do-list-v1/README.md

 ## Testing

-The application has been thoroughly tested to ensure all features work correctly.
+The application has been thoroughly tested to ensure most of the features work correctly.
 Additionally, the responsiveness is confirmed across multiple devices and browsers, providing a seamless experience for all users.

 ### Validator Testing